 |Age:||1,670 y||Park:||Kings Canyon NP||Discovered By:||Joseph Hardin Thomas|

 Once considered the world's largest tree, General Grant was identified as 2nd largest in 1931 when a team of engineers, led by J. W. Jourdan of the San Joaquin Light and Power Corporation, measured the four then-largest-known redwoods (Boole, Hart, General Grant, and General Sherman) and determined that General Sherman was the true size champion.
-President has since surpassed General Grant in volume (the volume estimate for President includes reiterated stems and branches).

 The naming of General Grant remains controversial.
 Lumberman Joseph Hardin Thomas discovered the tree in 1862 and claimed to have named it to honor then-General Grant.
 However, most park historians credit the naming to pioneer Lucretia P. Baker of Porterville who camped near the tree with her family on August 20, 1867.
 Although President Grant's letter to Mrs. Baker, thanking her for the honor, suggests Baker named the tree, lumberman Hudson D. Barton's assertion that the tree was already named General Grant, when measured in 1866, supports Hardin's claim.